dannytrue/dlutwbootstrap/README.md

 1. Go to your project's directory.
 2. Clone this project into your `./vendor/` directory as a `DluTwBootstrap` module:
      `git clone https://bitbucket.org/dlu/dlutwbootstrap.git ./vendor/DluTwBootstrap`
 3. Enable this module in your `./config/application.config.php`.

      *If you already have the Twitter Bootstrap and jQuery environment set-up properly in your project, you may skip the rest of the installation and go directly to the Demo.
 Otherwise please continue.*

 4. Copy (or link) everything from the module's `public` directory to your project's `public` directory (i.e. Twitter Bootstrap and jQuery css and js files).
-5. Copy `dlutwbootstrap.global.config.php` from the module's root directory to your project's `./config/autoload` directory (this sets the layout script to the one supplied with the module to load all necessary css and js dependencies).
+5. Move `dlutwbootstrap.global.config.php` from the module's root directory to your project's `./config/autoload` directory (this sets the layout script to the one supplied with the module to load all necessary css and js dependencies).

 Check and Demo
 --------------